maxcurzi/tplay/README.md

 Ideally I'd like to implement the following features:
 - Sound playback (both audio track of videos and audio files)
 - More media controls (forward, backward, loop, etc.)
-- Any suggestions to improve the installation experience on Windows (Installing and setting up OpenCV is non-trivial)
+- Testing and feedback on installing and running it on MacOS

-Let me know if you have any other ideas!
+- Let me know if you have any other ideas!

 # License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.